sixcious/url-incrementer/_docs/HELP.md

 # Bases and Custom Bases
 Bases are the "types" of numbers we can increment.
 Think of them like different alphabets.
 URLI can increment all sorts of bases, even your own made-up custom ones. :)

-The most common bases are:
+Some common bases are:
-- 2 Binary - 0s and 1s! :)
+- 2 Binary - 0s and 1s
-- 8 Octal - Not commonly used anymore 0-7
+- 8 Octal - 0-7 Was popular, but is not commonly used anymore
-- 10 Decimal - Our default number system from 0-9
+- 10 Decimal - 0-9 Our default number system
-- 16 Hexadecimmal - 0-9 A-F Hex Colors, Hashing, Cryptography
+- 16 Hexadecimmal - 0-9 A-F Used in Hex Colors, Hashing, Cryptography
-- 32 Hexatrigesimal - The full alphanumeric alphabet from 0-9 and A-Z (After 9, it goes to A, then every letter till Z and back to 0)
+- 32 Hexatrigesimal - 0-9 A-Z The full alphanumeric alphabet (After 9, it goes to A, then every letter till Z and back to 0)
-- 62
+- Base 62 - 0-9 A-Z a-z Similar to Hexatrigesimal except it also contains lowercase alphabet as well
-- 64 Base 64 Extremely popular, Hashing, Cryptography
+- Base 64 - Similar to Base 62 except additional characters are added like +/ Extremely popular, Hashing, Cryptography

 For a good visual showing bases 2-36, please see the [Table of Bases on Wikipedia](https://en.wikipedia.org/wiki/Table_of_bases).

 ## Custom Bases
-Change the `Base` to `Custom` and define a custom alphabet.
+Change the `Base` to `Custom` and instantly define a custom alphabet to increment!
+The alphabet can contain non-number characters like !@#$%^&*()_+=-.
+You can even use normal alphabets and just exclude certain letters.
+The order of characters in the alphabet matters; also the first character is treated like "0" in our decimal number system.

+Example:
+Say you have defined a 5-character custom `Alphabet` of `aB!9?`.
+This is how it would look like when you start at `a` and increment with an interval of 1:

+    a  B  !
+9  ?
+    Ba BB B!
+B9 B?
+    !a !B !! !9 !?
+    9a 9B 9!
+99 9?
+    ?a ?B ?! ?9 ??

+Did you notice how the `a` is treated almost like a `0` in our decimal number system?

-Here are some common alphabets you can copy/paste into the `Alphabet` input:
+Here are some common bases you can copy/paste into the `Alphabet` input:

 Base 62
-Base 64 (+-)
-...
+`0123456789ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz`

+Base 64 (Standard Non-URL Friendly +/ Version Without = Padding) `ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789+/`

+Base 64 (Modified URL Friendly -_ Version Without = Padding) `ABCDEFGHIJKLMNOPQRSTUVWXYZabcdefghijklmnopqrstuvwxyz0123456789-_`